 Achieve financial equilibrium by securing the short-term and long-term funding needed to fulfill our educational mission.

 - Increased efforts to expand the top of the College's recruitment funnel are underway.
-Admission and Communications, in consultation with communication and technology partners Generation and Brooklyn United, are exploring new ways to raise visibility during the early stages of the College search process.
-The plan is to explore new ideas during the summer and early fall 2017 and to roll out a new, integrated search campaign in early winter.
+Admission and Communications, in consultation with communication and technology partners Generation and Brooklyn Digital Foundry (formerly Brooklyn United), explored new ways to raise visibility during the early stages of the College search process and are in the process of rolling out a new, integrated search campaign in winter 2018.
 Additional efforts include reaching out to more high school and transfer students via purchased lists, e.g. ACT, PSAT, and SAT test takers, as well as online sites such as Cappex, Chegg, and CollegeFish.
 During the past year, the College has expanded its presence on third-party websites (niche.com, CollegeBoard, and The Princeton Review, among others) to provide compelling content, including videos, photos, virtual tours, and expanded descriptions.

-- Admission and Communications have contracted with Brooklyn United (BU) to conduct market research to better inform the use of alternative media channels for engaging prospective students.
-BU is conducting surveys and interviews with current and prospective students and parents over fall 2017 that will information the creation of a "digital journey map," including the development of personas of the prospective students we wish to target within our key markets.
-This research will inform our investment of resources in digital/online marketing and the development of appropriate messages and strategies within these media.
+- Admission and Communications contracted with Brooklyn Digital Foundry (formerly Brooklyn United) to conduct market research to better inform the use of digital media channels for engaging prospective students.
+They conducted surveys and interviews with current and prospective students and parents over fall 2017, and presented their findings, including the creation of a "digital journey map" and personas of prospective students we wish to target within our key markets.
+Insights from the research will guide ongoing development of communications plans for future classes.

 - Admission has also expanded efforts within Illinois to reach out to community college transfers via participation in the Private Illinois Colleges and Universities (PICU) college fairs, among other efforts to raise our visibility with potential transfer students.